justinjramalho/justinjramalho/README.md

 --->

-Don't hesitate to reach out if you'd like to collaborate – I am constantly iterating the projects you'll see on my [portfolio](https://www.justinjramalho.com/ "Click to view my portfolio.")!
+Don't hesitate to reach out if you'd like to collaborate – I am constantly iterating the projects you see on my [portfolio](https://www.justinjramalho.com/ "Click to view my portfolio.")!

 All the best,
 Justin J Ramalho